Cape Town travel guide tips and myths explained!

 Food and wine culture in Capetown is huge.
 You’ll have some of the best meals here.
 Make sure you look up some of the nice restaurants before you go.
 V&A waterfront has a couple of nice restaurants by the walk and you will not go wrong with either of these restaurants.
 ‘Ginja’ at V&A waterfront had amazing service and delicious food (loved duck with pasta and their fresh juices).

-South Africans are big about their vineyards and making some of the best wines.
-Some of the wines that you’ll find in South Africa are the ones you’ll not find elsewhere.
+South Africans take the vineyards and their wine seroiusly.
 One of their signature labels is the Pinotage that combines the best qualities of the robust Hermitage with Pinot noir (hence the name Pino-tage) a grape that makes great wine but can be difficult to grow.
 Other famous ones like a Merlot that you’ll try there will be completely different than any other Merlot you’ve had anywhere else.

 Safari, Game reserves & other activities